 The town grew slowly and by 1910, it had a population of only 125.
 However, several businesses had been established and it boasted a bank and a money order post office and telegraph and express offices.

-In the next decades, the community remained small and it continued to have a post office until at least 1961.
-However, some time afterward, the post office closed.
-Today, the community receives its mail from nearby Ohlsburg
+In the next decades, the community remained small and it continued to have a post office until the 1970s.
+However, the post office closed and today, the community receives its mail from nearby Ohlsburg.

 In more recent years, Google Maps captured an image of a couple of buildings in Fostoria in 1913, which have changed today.

 The community is served by Blue Valley USD 384 public school district, which provides the Blue Valley High/Middle School in Randolph and the McCormick Elementary School in Olsburg